 Method claims that make use of adjectives rather than verbs may also be preferable.
 For example, the following claim combines steps under the work of one actor: “administering chemotherapeutic X to a patient determined to have an allelic polymorphism…”.
 In contrast, a less preferable construction divides the same concept between two potentially different actors: “determining that a patient has an allelic polymorphism … and then administering chemotherapeutic X.”

-Elizabeth Flanagan is a Principal in the Delaware office of Fish & Richardson.
+Elizabeth Flanagan is a Principal in the Twin Cities office of Fish & Richardson.
 Her practice focuses on complex patent litigation, with an emphasis on life sciences, biotechnology and pharmaceutical litigation, including Hatch-Waxman litigation.
-Betsy has worked on a variety of...
+Betsy has worked on a variety...